dlbuhtig4096/OrangeTool/README.md

 # Introduction #
-This is a python library for game archives from the **OrangeClient**.
+This is a python library for processing game archives from the **OrangeClient**.

 # Modules #

-## save.py ##
+## abc.py ##
-This module encodes save files from offline game.
+This module processes streaming assets.

- - `metaDecode`: Decode metadata to memory.
+ - `procDecode`: Decode the download data under the stream assets.
     - Argments:
-        - `dict data`: Output data.
-        - `io.IOBase hwd`: Input file handle.
+        - `str dst`: Work directory.
+        - `str src`: The StreamingAssets folder.
     - Return value:
-        - `dict`: The decoded file metadata from the file handle.

- - `metaEncode`: Encode metadata from memory.
-    - Argments:
-        - `dict data`: Input data.
-        - `io.IOBase hwd`: Output file handle.
-    - Return value:
-        - `bytes`: Encoded data.

- - `slotDecode`: Decode save slot to memory.
-    - Argments:
-        - `dict data`: Output data.
-        - `io.IOBase hwd`: Input file handle.
-    - Return value:
-        - `dict`: The decoded file metadata from the file handle.

- - `slotEncode`: Encode save slot from memory.
-    - Argments:
-        - `dict data`: Input data.
-        - `io.IOBase hwd`: Output file handle.
-    - Return value:
-        - `bytes`: Encoded data.

- - `procDecode`: Decode save directory on the file system.
-    - Argments:
-        - `str rt`: Path to the save folder.
-        - `str meta`: Name to the metadata, usually the smallest file under the save folder.
-    - Return value:
         - `void`: None.

- - `procEncode`: Encode save directory on the file system.
+ - `procDecode`: Encode the download data under the stream assets.
     - Argments:
+        - `str dst`: Work directory.
-        - `str rt`: Path to the save folder.
+        - `str src`: The StreamingAssets folder.
-        - `str meta`: Name to the metadata, usually the smallest file under the save folder.
     - Return value:
         - `void`: None.

-## payload.py ##
+## net.py ##
-This module decodes raw payloads from the server responses.
+This module processes raw payloads from the server responses.

  - `procDecode`: Decode the response body from the server.
     - Argments: